Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 It is usually not easy to solve \reff{eq:KKT1} directly to get a KKT point, since there are Lagrange multiplier variables like $\lmd_i$.
-Moreover, a KKT point may not be a GNE for nonconvex GNEPs.
 To solve \reff{eq:KKT1} more efficiently, LMEs are introduced in \cite{nie2023convex,NieTangZgnep21}.
 Generally, there exists a vector function $\tau_i(x)$ such that

 Such $\tau_i(x)$ is called a Lagrange multiplier expression.
 For $A_i \in \re^{m_i \times n_i}$, the transpose $A_i^T$ is $n_i$-by-$m_i$.
 For the special case that $\rank\, A_i = m_i$,